 National Missing Persons Database

-A “missing person” can encompass a variety of situations, including:
+A “missing person” can include a wide range of situations, such as:

 • Economic hardship